Unfortunately, there are hundreds of different opinions regarding what is best for you and your muscle building dreams.

 - Leg press

-This is a good way of completing core building exercises as it forces your core to work hard over and over again, yet the workout is short enough that you’ll always be able to find time for it.
+This is a good way of completing core-building exercises as it forces your core to work hard repeatedly, yet the workout is short enough that you’ll always be able to find time for it.

 - Planks – all varieties